LassoSoft/LassoGuide/lasso_guide_source/operations/containers.rst

 .. type:: set

    A set contains within it only unique elements.
 Each element is itself a key.
-   Sets support quickly determining if an object is contained within in.
+   Sets support quickly determining if an object is contained within it.
    Elements within a set must be able to onCompare themselves just as described for map keys.